ChristianMar/react-blog/README.md

 # react-ts-base-app

-typescript base react app
+This is a little blog developed in react.
+It works with the json server, you can find it at the [url](https://github.com/ChristianMar/simple-fake-server).

 ## external package

+- react 18
 - webpack 5
-- axios
-- final form
+- final-form
 - polyglot
-- redux 4
-- redux dev tools
 - material 5
+- redux-toolkit
+- rtk-query